Tendinopathy: Signs and symptoms

 Symptoms include tenderness on palpation, swelling, and pain, often when exercising or with a specific movement.

 Cause

 Causes may include an injury or repetitive activities.
 Groups at risk include people who do manual labor, musicians, and athletes.
 Less common causes include infection, arthritis, gout, thyroid disease, and diabetes.
-Despite the injury of the tendon, there are roads to healing which includes rehabilitation therapy and/or surgery.
+Successful treatments include rehabilitation therapy and/or surgery.
 Obesity, or more specifically, adiposity or fatness, has also been linked to an increasing incidence of tendinopathy.

 Quinolone antibiotics are associated with increased risk of tendinitis and tendon rupture.
 A 2013 review found the incidence of tendon injury among those taking fluoroquinolones to be between 0.08 and 0.2%.
 Fluoroquinolones most frequently affect large load-bearing tendons in the lower limb, especially the Achilles tendon which ruptures in approximately 30 to 40% of cases.